coreui/coreui/docs/content/4.0/components/breadcrumb.md

 ## Dividers

 Dividers are automatically added in CSS through [`::before`](https://developer.mozilla.org/en-US/docs/Web/CSS/::before) and [`content`](https://developer.mozilla.org/en-US/docs/Web/CSS/content).
-They can be changed by modifying a local CSS custom property `--coreui-breadcrumb-divider`, or through the `$breadcrumb-divider` Sass variable — and `$breadcrumb-divider-flipped` for its RTL counterpart, if needed.
+They can be changed by modifying a local CSS custom property `--cui-breadcrumb-divider`, or through the `$breadcrumb-divider` Sass variable — and `$breadcrumb-divider-flipped` for its RTL counterpart, if needed.
 We default to our Sass variable, which is set as a fallback to the custom property.
 This way, you get a global divider that you can override without recompiling CSS at any time.

 {{< example >}}
-<nav style="--coreui-breadcrumb-divider: '>';" aria-label="breadcrumb">
+<nav style="--cui-breadcrumb-divider: '>';" aria-label="breadcrumb">
   <ol class="breadcrumb">
     <li class="breadcrumb-item"><a href="#">Home</a></li>
     <li class="breadcrumb-item active" aria-current="page">Library</li>